Excel vs Google Sheets for Dashboards

 That last point — clean, consolidated, reliable source data — is where most dashboards quietly fall down, and where the real work usually is.
 The chart is the easy part.

-We build dashboards in both Excel and Google Sheets, and we'll recommend whichever fits your data and the way your team works — including telling you when you don't need anything more complicated.
+We build dashboards in both Excel and Google Sheets — it's the core of our Excel dashboard consulting — and we'll recommend whichever fits your data and the way your team works — including telling you when you don't need anything more complicated.
 Email us what you're trying to see and where the data lives today, and we'll suggest the simplest reliable setup.